 In contrast, financing options for tiny homes are few and shifty.
 Most banks shy away from loaning money for such projects because they don’t come under housing or motor vehicles.
 So, it’s hard to get them to finance the construction of your tiny home.

-Since these projects are all do-it-yourself, it is hard for the financers to determine the entire cost of the project.
-Furthermore, there is no guarantee that the structure meets all the security standards stated under the law.
-In simple words, they don’t trust the project enough to invest in it.
+Furthermore, the structure is not guaranteed to meet all the security standards stated under the law.
+Simply put, they don’t trust the project enough to invest in it.

 Ease of Traveling

-When you move a small house from one place to another, it puts a lot of stress on the structure.
+Moving a tiny house from one place to another stresses the structure.
 Many owners have complained that even after making short trips, they had to make some repairs in the house.
-Thus, the overall expenditure is likely to increase manifolds.

 A recreational vehicle is built primarily for mobility; hence, the materials used in its structure complement its purpose.
-On the other hand, tiny homes aren’t constructed, keeping in mind the factor of mobility.
-Thus, they are comparatively heavy, and at the same time, less durable.
+On the other hand, tiny homes aren’t constructed, considering the mobility factor.

 Size Comparison